Why Brownfield Development With React Native Is Worth Your Attention

 By gradually adopting it into your infrastructure, you get the following:

-Revenue-generating continuity while upgrading the existing app.
-It’s one of the best things that Brownfield brings to the table.
+It's one of the best things that brownfield brings to the table.
 It allows you to implicate upgrades to your app with no harm to its business continuity.
 Thanks to that, your product can still generate revenue while being upgraded.

 What's also worth noting is that with Brownfield you can move from multiple applications (for iOS, Android) to one without stopping existing operations!
 You can start to move your apps from native to one, cross-platform version and your users will still be able to enjoy it.